-Stephenson Harwood specialises in litigation, mid-tier corporate work and shipping, and has a string of Asian offices with unusually deep roots.
-They date back to co-founder William Harwood’s time in Hong Kong, where he built close ties with the Hongkong and Shanghai Banking Corporation (which would later become HSBC).
-Harwood would surely be delighted to know that around half of the firm’s annual intake of 18 trainees each year spend time on secondment in locations including Hong Kong, Singapore and Seoul.
+Stephenson Harwood specialises in litigation (which tends to be counter cyclical, doing particularly well in downturns), mid-tier corporate work and shipping, and has a string of offices in Asia with unusually deep roots.
+They date back to co-founder William Harwood’s time in Hong Kong, where he built close ties with the Hong Kong and Shanghai Banking Corporation (which would later become HSBC).
+Harwood would surely be delighted to know that approximately half of the firm’s annual intake (around 20 trainees) spend time on secondment in locations including Hong Kong, Singapore and Seoul.

-Rookies report decent levels of training and quality of work.
-One tells us: “It has varied between departments but the exposure to high-octane litigation work has been the best experience of my training contract.
-I don’t think you can obtain the same level of responsibility and exposure without compromising the quality and level of work in any other top City firm.”
+Rookies report a high quality of work that is carried out with a “healthy balance of on-the-job training and structured programmes”.
+One tells us that the training “has varied between departments but the exposure to high-octane litigation work has been the best experience of my training contract.
+I don’t think you can obtain the same level of responsibility and exposure without compromising the quality and level of work in any other top City firm”.

 A friendly culture prevails within the Stephenson Harwood ranks.
 One rookie explains that their trainee intake “has a strong bond and support network” fostered through various WhatsApp groups, trainee lunches, which “have been a real highlight of returning to the office” and regular social events.
 This positive vibe extends to junior associates too, who are “more than happy to help with questions”.
 Most partners are friendly and approachable, with the odd grouchy one, and help never seems to be far away for juniors: “There’s an emphasis on asking questions whenever you’re in doubt, regardless of how busy people are”, an insider reports.